where dc meets for mardi gras

 Where is the best place to watch the parade?

-The parade stretches nearly a half mile along Wharf Street, so there are lots of opportunities to spread out and watch the parade, especially in the newly constructed portion of The Wharf.
+The parade stretches nearly a half mile along Wharf Street, so there are lots of opportunities to spread out and watch the parade.

-For a view from above, check out balcony and rooftop viewing areas at Brighton SW1, Cantina Bambina, Mi Vida, 12 Stories, Del Mar (reservations recommended), Hyatt H-Bar, Canopy Central (reservations recommended), and the Pendry Hotel pool deck.
+For a view from above, check out balcony and rooftop viewing areas at Limani, Cantina Bambina, Mi Vida, 12 Stories, Del Mar, Hyatt H-Bar, and Canopy Central.
+Reservations are recommended.
 As a bonus, all rooftop viewing areas are serving drinks!

 Do I need a ticket?